Funding Application Form

 We invite Black and/or Indigenous-led projects, communities, and organizations to apply.

 We are not distributing smaller annual grants this year.
-They’ll be back next year – check back in Fall 2022 for more information.
+Check back in Fall 2023 for more information.

 - Growing Change grants are between $10,000 and $100,000.